BUG1989/caffe-int8-convert-tools/README.md

 # Caffe-Int8-Convert-Tools

-This convert tools is base on TensorRT 2.0 Int8 calibration tools,which use the KL algorithm to find the suitable threshold to quantize the activions from Float32 to Int8(-127 - 127).
+This convert tools is base on TensorRT 2.0 Int8 calibration tools, which use the KL algorithm to find the suitable threshold to quantize the activions from Float32 to Int8(-127 - 127).

 We provide the Classification(SqueezeNet_v1.1) and Detection(MobileNet_v1 SSD 300) demo based on [ncnn](https://github.com/Tencent/ncnn)(a high-performance neural network inference framework optimized for the mobile platform) and the community ready to support this implementation.